2018 was the second-worst year for measles in the U.S. since 2000

 Europe's measles outbreak sparks concern over what could happen in U.S.Oct.
 20, 201802:03

-Clark County will start making robocalls Tuesday to people who can be identified and tracked down, to warn them of the risk.
+Clark County started making robocalls Tuesday to people who can be identified and tracked down, to warn them of the risk.
 Kids at more than a dozen schools and passengers who passed through the Portland airport are among those who may have been exposed.

 The emergency declaration helps move along investigations and warnings, a spokeswoman for the county said.
 "The emergency declaration enables us to seek resources (such as nurses, epidemiologists) outside of our regional area and existing mutual-aid agreements," she said.